Bathroom refurbishment: Where do I start ?

 If you’re looking for a builder to help you with your bathroom refurbishment, read our guide on how to find a trusted tradesman.

-We’ve partnered with Checkatrade for our find a tradesman service because we like their user-friendly approach
+We’ve partnered with Checkatrade for our find a tradesman service because we like their user-friendly, review based approach

 Furnishing your new bathroom